-Please note that our selections below are not definitive, but rather represent general impressions of the apple varieties, flavors, and uses.
-You may certainly snack on a baking apple and vice-versa.
-Experiment with your favorites and discover just how versatile the fruit really is.
+Note, the following guide represents general impressions of apple varities, flavors, and uses; you may certainly snack on a baking apple or vice-versa.
+Experiment with your favorites and discover just how versatile the fruit really is!

 Tips and Tricks

 The "Mac" in the name indicates that these apples are related to McIntosh!

 These apples have tons of Vitamin C, so one a day really might keep the doctor away!

 These apples have a unique bi-colored skin.

 Cameo apples are more popular on the West Coast, but are gaining recognition in NY too!

 Cortlands don't brown as quickly as other varieties, so they are great sliced.